Great Highland bagpipe: Design

 Traditionally, certain notes were sometimes tuned slightly off from just intonation.
 For example, on some old chanters the D and high G would be somewhat sharp.
 According to Forsyth (1935), the C and F holes were traditionally bored exactly midway between those for B and D and those for E and G, respectively, resulting in approximately a quarter-tone difference from just intonation, somewhat like a "blue" note in jazz.
 Today, however, the notes of the chanter are usually tuned in just intonation to the Mixolydian scale, with the G tuned to the harmonic seventh which is significantly flatter than the just minor seventh or the equal temperament minor seventh.
-The two tenor drones are an octave below the keynote of the chanter (low A), and the bass drone two octaves below.
-There are some documented examples of other tunings: Forsyth lists three traditional drone tunings: Ellis, A_{3}–A_{3}–A_{2}; Glen, A_{4}–A_{4}–A_{2}; and Mackay, G_{3}–B_{3}–C_{2}.

-Modern developments have included reliable synthetic drone reeds as well as synthetic bags that deal with moisture arguably better than hide bags.

-The chanter reed is typically made out of cane.
-It is possible to get synthetic reeds for chanters but it is not very common.
-The cane reeds change pitch as the moisture levels change, meaning that as they are played they go out of tune.
-Until recently drone reeds were also cane but now many pipers have replaced cane reeds with synthetic reeds.
-Cane drone reeds are incredibly unreliable; they could stop working without warning and also change pitch as they are played.
-Synthetic reeds are much more reliable, they are easier to use and don't change pitch meaning once the drones are tuned to each other they will stay there and only have to be tuned to the chanter.

 Materials

-Highland pipes were originally constructed of such locally available woods as holly, laburnum, and boxwood.
-Later, as expanding colonisation and trade provided access to more exotic woods, tropical hardwoods including cocuswood (from the Caribbean), ebony (from West Africa and South and Southeast Asia) and African blackwood (from sub-Saharan Africa) became standard in the late 18th and early 19th century.
+According to popular stories Highland pipes were originally constructed of locally available woods like European holly, laburnum, and boxwood.
+However, evidence from collections and records contradict this instead showing that pipes were made by Lowland professional turners using imported tropical hardwoods woods such as cocuswood (from the Caribbean) due its superior resistance to splitting or chipping.
 In the modern day, synthetic materials, particularly Polypenco, have become quite popular, especially among pipe bands where uniformity of chanters is desirable.

 Ornamentation on stands of pipes can be made from: ivory, horn, nickel, German silver, silver, stainless steel, imitation ivory (often catalin or possibly bakelite depending on the year the pipes were made), or other exotic woods.